sircharlo/meeting-media-manager/docs/src/hu/faq.md

 :::

-## :thinking: Ez az alkalmazás sérti a JW.org felhasználási feltételeit?
+## :thinking: Does this app infringe the Terms of Use of the official website of Jehovah's Witnesses?

-**Nem.** A [JW.org Felhasználási feltételek](https://www.jw.org/finder?docid=1011511&prefer=content) kifejezetten engedélyezik az általunk alkalmazott felhasználási módot.
+**No.** The [Terms of Use](https://www.jw.org/finder?docid=1011511\&prefer=content) of the official website of Jehovah's Witnesses actually explicitly allow the kind of usage that we are making.
 Here is the relevant excerpt from those terms (emphasis added):

 > Tilos:
 >